 1.9.
-Cash Advance Section 5.102 of the Act
+Cash Advance

 An Elected Member is entitled to a cash advance of up to \$100 a day when attending a Professional Development event outside the Perth metropolitan area.
 An application for a cash advance must be made to the Chief Executive Officer at least seven days prior to departing for the event.